qtepics/qtepics.github.io/index.md

 The EPICS Qt (QE) Framework can be used in three ways:

-* Code Free GUI systems using Qt's Designer application with the QE Framework plugin (and other 3rd party plugins) to design GUIs, and the QEGui display manager application to present GUIs to users.
+* Code Free GUI systems using Qt's Designer application with the QE Framework plugin (and other 3rd party plugins) to design GUIs, and the QEGui application to present GUIs to users.

 * Code Rich GUI development using Qt's Integrated Development Environment with the QE Framework, and any other third-party, widgets and data objects to design